 My Knickerbocker glory sundae is composed of scoops of raspberry and almond ice creams, honeycomb candy and raspberry whipped cream, all drizzled with a copious amount of homemade raspberry sauce.
 Yummy!
 Who wouldn’t want a spoon (or twenty) of that?
 The sharpness of the raspberry is contrasted with the sweet almond ice cream, and the crunchy pieces of honeycomb ensure you’ll get a surprising texture all throughout your knickerbocker glory sundae.
 And who doesn’t like their sundae topped with whipped cream for added smoothness and creaminess?
 This is a real treat that I’m very excited to share with you all.

-Sundaes always bring me back to my childhood summers spent in France when I would systematically order a Dame Blanche for dessert when my parents would treat us to dinner in a restaurant.
-Dame blanche is a sundae composed of vanilla ice cream, a ton of whipped cream, and warm chocolate fudge.
+I never heard about knickerbocker glory sundae before reading Harry Potter and the Philosopher’s Stone in English.
+However, sundaes always bring me back to my childhood summers spent in France when I would systematically order a Dame Blanche for dessert when my parents would treat us to dinner in a restaurant.
+Dame Blanche is a sundae composed of vanilla ice cream, a ton of whipped cream, and warm chocolate fudge.
 Every kid’s dream, right?
 Now that I’m older and my palate got a bit more refined and accepted other flavors than vanilla and chocolate, I don’t see why I shouldn’t continue my tradition of summer sundaes, as long as they are few and far between.
-And I’m glad Harry got his own happy summery sundae memory too, even if the day didn’t end very well for him, but that’s a story (or recipe ;)) for another day.
+And I’m glad Harry got his own happy summery knickerbocker glory sundae memory too, even if the day didn’t end very well for him, but that’s a story for another day.

 HONEYCOMB WITH ICE CREAM, H*CK YEAH!